samchaineau/llm_slerp_generation/README.md

 # Fast inference with token merging

-This repo hosts codes and materials related to speeding LLMs' generative abilities while preserving quality using token merging.
+This repo hosts codes and materials related to speeding LLMs' generative abilities while preserving quality using tokens' merging.

+I propose a technique to modify the forward call of a LLM to reduce the sequence length of the input by merging elements using SLERP.
+The results shows a significative speed-up while preserving quality.

 ## Background